ronaldo0010/Mitigating-SYN-Flood/README.md

 * Adaptable for new application scenarios.

 ### Limitations of PDP's
+  * Although PDP is capable of doing computions it's at the expensive of throughput
+  * PDP's only supports simple arithmetic operations thus precalculations and/or approximations need to be loaded in a match-table or registers.
+  * Lacks correctness verification - developers writing code for forwarding behavior on the data plane of a pdp is not as knowledgeable as the equipment manufacturer

 ### Note worthy mentions - Use cases for PDP's
 * Traffic Measurement and -Engineering